TGOlson/nba-graph/README.md

     * ~~lifetime award leagues don't seem right (just NBA right now?)~~
     * ~~when filtering down to just 2022 season should all MVPs be shown?~~
   * ~~more fun logos for awards~~
+  * search
     * sort by last name in search bar
+    * search is a little laggy?
+    * a way to collapse team/award years in search?
+    * when nodes are filtered from graph, remove from search results
   * adjust player node size for awards
-  * search is a little laggy?
   * compress graph json?
   * fun AI logo
-  * a way to collapse team/award years in search?
-  * when nodes are filtered from graph, remove from search results
 * deploy
  * setup github page (TODO: where to store data?)
  * deploy assets to aws/cloudflair